Boys Over Flowers (South Korean TV series)

 Boys Over Flowers is a 2009 South Korean television series starring Koo Hye-sun, Lee Min-ho, Kim Hyun-joong, Kim Bum, and Kim Joon.
 Based on the Japanese manga series Boys Over Flowers (花より男子, Hana Yori Dango) which was written and illustrated by Yoko Kamio, the series, directed by Jeon Si-Kang, tells a story of a working-class girl who gets tangled up in the lives of a group of wealthy young men in her elite high school.
 It aired for 25 episodes on KBS2 from January 5 to March 31, 2009.

 It is often regarded as a pioneer in Korean high school series, as well as to have helped the proliferation of the "Korean Wave".
 The series earned high viewership ratings in South Korea, and became a cultural phenomenon throughout Asia.
 Lee Min-ho's role as the leader of F4 completely contrasted his role in Mackerel Run, which earned him overseas popularity.

 Synopsis

-Shinhwa Group is one of South Korea's largest conglomerates and is headed by the strict and arrogant Chairwoman Kang Hee-soo (Lee Hye-young).
-Her son Gu Jun-pyo (Lee Min-ho), heir to the Shinwha Group, leads the F4, the most popular and powerful group of boys at the prestigious Shinhwa High School, an ultra-elite school exclusive to the richest families in Korea.
-Yoon Ji-hoo (Kim Hyun-Joong), So Yi-jung (Kim Bum), and Song Woo-bin (Kim Joon) —Jun-pyo's best friends and rich heirs in their own right—make up the remaining members of the group.
-When F4 bullies a boy to the verge of suicide, the poor but vivacious Geum Jan-di, (Ku Hye-sun) who is making a delivery to the school for her family dry cleaning business, saves his life by pulling him as he's about to jump.
-A photo of Jan-di's heroics appears in the newspapers, resulting in media backlash and protests from consumers against the Shinhwa Group, and how the school treats the students.
-Chairwoman Kang, in order to please the customers and dismiss the protests, arranges for the commoner Jan-di to receive a scholarship to attend the high school to appease the outraged consumers.
-Jan-di's family and parents Geum Il-bong (Ahn Suk-hwan) and Na Gong-joo (Im Ye-jin), and her younger brother Geum Kang-san (Park Ji-bin), are very proud of her, and Jan-di attends to school on a swimming scholarship.